mmke01404-collab/Primary/README.md

 # Humming Box Problem — 8PF & Lineage-Primary Framework

 Author: Matthew Keen
 Copyright: © 2026 Matthew Keen.
 All rights reserved.
+Version: 1.0 — Primary Public Declaration

 ---

 # Humming Box

-Your files are doomed — but not for the reason you think.
+**Your files are doomed — but not for the reason you think.**

 We’ve spent decades protecting the bits.
 We forgot to protect the meaning.